abhijeeth-babu/linux_server_analysis/README.md

    sys_id = [str(np.random.choice(system_prefix)) + str(fake.aba()) for _ in range(num_servers)]
    owner_id = [str(np.random.choice(owner_prefix)) + "_" + str(...) for _ in range(25)]
    ```
-   Primary keys for systems and owners are created using a combination of random system prefixes, ABA (routing) numbers, and owner prefixes.
+   Primary keys for systems and owners are created using a combination of random system prefixes, fake id numbers, and owner prefixes.

 5. **Generating Dummy Tables:**
    ```python